OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-07.md

 ## Nehemiah 7:47

-> Keros, Sia, Padon,
+> the line of Keros, Sia, and Padon,

 ## Nehemiah 7:48

-> Lebana, Hagaba, Shalmai,
+> the line of Lebana, Hagaba, and Shalmai,

 ## Nehemiah 7:49

-> Hanan, Giddel, Gahar,
+> the line of Hanan, Giddel, and Gahar,

 ## Nehemiah 7:50

-> Reaiah, Rezin, Nekoda,
+> the line of Reaiah, Rezin, and Nekoda,

 ## Nehemiah 7:51

-> Gazzam, Uzza, Paseah,
+> the line of Gazzam, Uzza, and Paseah,

 ## Nehemiah 7:52

-> Besai, Meunim, and the temple servant Nephushesim,
+> the line of Besai, Meunim, and the temple servant Nephushesim,

 ## Nehemiah 7:53

-> Bakbuk, Hakupha, Harhur,
+> the line of Bakbuk, Hakupha, and Harhur,

 ## Nehemiah 7:54

-> Bazluth, Mehida, Harsha,
+> the line of Bazluth, Mehida, and Harsha,

 ## Nehemiah 7:55

-> Barkos, Sisera, Temah,
+> the line of Barkos, Sisera, and Temah,

 ## Nehemiah 7:56

-> Neziah, and Hatipha.
+> the line of Neziah, and Hatipha.

 ## Nehemiah 7:57

 The descendants of Solomon’s servants:

-the descendants of Sotai, Sophereth, Perida,
+the descendants of Sotai, Sophereth, and Perida,

 ## Nehemiah 7:58

-Jaala, Darkon, Giddel,
+the descendants of Jaala, Darkon, and Giddel,

 ## Nehemiah 7:59

-Shephatiah, Hattil, Pochereth-Hazzebaim, and the temple servant Amon.
+the descendants of Shephatiah, Hattil, Pochereth-Hazzebaim, and the temple servant Amon.

 ## Nehemiah 7:60